24 Sussex Drive: Ownership by federal government

+Louis St. Laurent was the first to take up residence at 24 Sussex Drive in 1951.
+Since then, every prime minister has resided at 24 Sussex for the duration of their times in office, with two exceptions.
+Kim Campbell resided at Harrington Lake during her brief term, as her predecessor Brian Mulroney remained at 24 Sussex temporarily (despite having resigned as prime minister, as per agreement with Campbell) pending renovations of his Montreal home; Campbell's government was defeated in the 1993 Canadian federal election on 25 October 1993 (had Campbell won that election then she would have moved into 24 Sussex).
+Although it was his childhood home when his father was Prime Minister, Justin Trudeau had opted to reside at Rideau Cottage, pending a review of work needed to repair 24 Sussex which was in poor condition.

 Use

 Unlike 10 Downing Street or the White House, 24 Sussex Drive has been used almost exclusively as a place of residence (and therefore its address has never been widely used as a metonym for the Office of the Prime Minister).
 The prime minister's work is carried out by the Office of the Prime Minister in the Office of the Prime Minister and Privy Council building, near Parliament Hill.
-However, prime ministers have conducted some work at 24 Sussex Drive over the years, and informal meetings between prime ministers and other government or foreign officials have taken place in the house (foreign heads of state on state visits are officially hosted by the monarch or Governor General of Canada at Rideau Hall).
+However, prime ministers have conducted some work at 24 Sussex Drive over the years, and informal meetings between prime ministers and other government or foreign officials have taken place in the house (foreign heads of state on state visits are officially hosted by the monarch or governor general at Rideau Hall).